Word Confusion: Obscenity vs Profanity vs Vulgarity

 By 1690, it was meant as a sense of an obscene utterance or word.

 Mid-16th century from the late Latin profanitas, which is from the Latin profanus meaning not sacred.
-First known use: 1579
+The first known use was in 1579.

 Return to top